justnaxe/justnaxe/bio_en.md

 ### Self-Identification

-I am an unpretentious young gentleman hailing from the northern reaches of Tambov Oblast.
+I am an unpretentious young gentleman hailing from the northern reaches of Tambov region(or state dunno i dont care).
 I am currently 15 years of age.
 Although this could serve as an adequate endpoint, I am inclined to divulge my interests, which include limited engagement with guitar playing (alongside some experimentation within FL Studio) and a penchant for the collection of antiquated electronic devices.

 ### Contact Information